Do Go On - 536 - FedEx Flight 705

 But my ones are like, you know, I don't know.

-on board that's right if I burn the house down there I want to know they'll never know they'll
+If I burn the house down there, I want to know.

-never know yeah if I burn down the house that little broken fob watch yeah dad was a Dickensian
+Yeah, if I burned down the house, that little broken fob watch.

-well yes well we shifted through the rubble and only one thing survived this this broken
+Well, we shifted through the rubble and only one thing survived.

 Ironically, one of the other places that survived.